jalombar/starsmasher/example_input/Creating a MESA star/Readme.md

 To make the star, after that in your folder there are all the files needed (like in this example folder) type in your terminal:

-mpirun -np 4 test_gpu_sph
+mpirun -np N test_gpu_sph
+Where N are the numbers of cores of your machine.

 Obviously be sure that everything (number of cpus, graphic cards and so on) is setted for your machine, or mpirun will go in error.

 At the end of the simulation, you will have many files called out0000.sph and so on.
 The last file should be a "out0300.sph".

-To use it in a simulation, create a new folder copying the "collision" that is in "example_imput" folder.
+To use your star in a simulation, create a new folder copying the "collision" that is in "example_imput" folder.
 In that folder you have to delete the files called "sph.start1u and sph.start2u" and then paste the last file of your relaxation run.
+That file contains you star.

 If you want that your star is the target of the collision, rename it "sph.start1u".
 If you want that is the impactor, call it "sph.start2u.